 Discover dinosaur tracks during a flashlight tour of the tracksite, and enjoy track paintings and dinosaur crafts.
 A shuttle will be provided between the two museums located 20 miles west of Denver.

 Stroll through this one-of-a-kind collection that includes a Union Pacific ‘Big Boy’ Steam Locomotive and enjoy favorites like Amelia Earhart’s 1923 Goldbug Kissel.

-Explore and experience 16 different exhibitions, such as Building Denver: Visions of the Capital City, a time-traveling adventure into Denver’s past, present, and future.
+Explore and experience more than 15 different exhibitions, such as Building Denver: Visions of the Capital City, a time-traveling adventure into Denver’s past, present, and future.

 Time travel through about 150 years of art.
 The evolving collections contain more than 30,000 works by some 1,500 artists and designers, with about 4,400 works on view.

 Tour the home of Denver’s unsinkable Margaret “Molly” Brown, who was a world-renowned activist, performer and traveler.